AI & Technology

 Microsoft SwiftKey: Predictions but Limited Grammar

 SwiftKey has been one of the most popular Gboard alternatives for years — and honestly, its prediction engine is impressive.
-Microsoft's AI powers it, and it actually adapts to your writing style across multiple languages at the same time.
+Microsoft's AI powers it, and it actually adapts to your writing fashion across multiple language at the same time.

 But is SwiftKey actually a grammar keyboard?
-Honestly, not really.
+Frankly, not really.
 SwiftKey is excellent at predicting what word comes next.
-It knows your writing habits better than most keyboards.
-But it doesn't consistently catch grammatical errors the way a dedicated grammar AI does.
+Additionally, It knows your writing habits better than most keyboards.
+But it doesn't consistently catch grammatical error the manner a dedicated grammar AI does.

 SwiftKey strengths: